 Once you’ve begun to stockpile survival gear, it can be hard to determine what you’re missing from your list.
 As a result, we’ve taken the time to create as much of a comprehensive list of all the different types of survival gear as possible.

 Of course, every survivalist is different and has different needs.
-Thus, no two survival gear stockpiles will look the same.
-Some will undoubtedly want to stay away from purchasing battery or electricity dependant gear, for instance, while others will undoubtedly want to go the hyper-minimalist route, only buying what they think they will really need (and perhaps be able to carry in a single backpack).
+Thus, no two survival gear stockpiles or survival kits will look the same.
+Some will undoubtedly want to stay away from purchasing battery or electricity dependent gear, for instance, while others will want to go the hyper-minimalist route, only buying what they think they will really need (and perhaps be able to carry in a single backpack).
 Don’t feel pressured into extending your list of survival gear by buying something you don’t really think you’ll use.
 Instead, scan this list for items that you might have forgotten or think would really compliment your needs as a survivalist.

 I’ve taken the time to organize the gear into different categories for your convenience: to make browsing much easier.
 Check out the list and tell us if there’s anything you think you should add to your own personal list of survival gear!